Ameobea/homepage/notes/content/posts/debugging-webgl-glsl-shader-behavior-differences-between-m1-mac-and-amd-gpu.md

 ![A screenshot of some volumetric fog rendered with my shader on my Desktop with an AMD GPU.
 There is a green light reflecting off the surface of the fog.
 The lighting looks inaccurate and low resolution, not matching the 3D texture of the fog well.](https://i.ameo.link/bhf.png)

 I tried changing a few things to make the cases as identical as possible.
-Macbooks have a High DPI screen with a pixel ratio of 2, and I thought maybe that was maybe causing the change in behavior.
+Macbooks have a High DPI screen with a pixel ratio of 2, and I thought maybe that was causing the change in behavior.
 However, when I disabled High DPI rendering, the results on the mac looked pretty much the same - so that wasn't it.

 ## The Cause